Academic Advising at Southern

 Advising is a collaborative partnership between you and your advisors!
 Your advisors are not here to simply tell you what to do.
 Rather, their purpose is to help you navigate your academic journey and assist with important decisions.
 It's important to remember that this is your education and you are in the driver's seat!

-In order to provide meaningful and individualized advising support, every Southern student has an Assigned Advisor and the ability to meet with an Advising Specialist:
+In order to provide meaningful and individualized advising support, every Southern student has an Assigned Major Advisor and the ability to meet with a Professional Advisor:

-IMPORTANT: You must connect with your Assigned Advisor to receive your registration PIN.
+IMPORTANT: You must connect with your Assigned Major Advisor to receive your registration PIN.

 Your Assigned Advisor: See "Who Are My Advisors?" to find out who your Assigned Advisor is.

-Your Assigned Advisor is your go-to person for:
+Your Assigned Major Advisor is your go-to person for:

 • Mentorship with your major